 This is The Subtext and I’m Dan.
-This Christmas the BBC’s airing a new adaptation of Agatha Christie’s The ABC Murders, starring John Malkovich as Hercule Poirot so I thought it’d be fun to do a Quick Review of the 2016 game of the same name.
+This Christmas the BBC’s airing a new adaptation of Agatha Christie’s The ABC Murders, starring John Malkovich as Hercule Poirot so I thought it’d be fun to do an ABC Murders review of the 2016 game.
 Now you’ve probably heard of Poirot from the various screen adaptations of Christie’s books but it’s not often we get to see the little Belgian detective in polygonal form; and as usual, there’re some positives, a few negatives and a couple of caveats.

 Hercule Poirot Uses Point and Click to Investigate